• Skip to primary navigation

 Black truffle oil is made by infusing olive oil or other neutral oils with black winter truffle shavings.

-This adds depth to meat-based dishes.
+This improves meat-based dishes.

 White truffle oil has a stronger aroma than black truffle oil.